Related links

 An empty property can be brought back into use by renting, selling, or auctioning it, or by the owners themselves moving in.

-There are many reasons why a property may be empty, below are some of the most common reasons:
+There are many reasons why a property may be empty:

 Be under no illusions, an empty property is an asset at increasing risk.